moodle-an-hochschulen/moodle-local_staticpage/README.md

 Changes
 -------

+* 2016-02-10 - Add a new filearea to save the document files within Moodle - This change might break backwards compatibility in some situations, please read the "Upgrading from previous versions" below
 * 2016-02-10 - Change plugin version and release scheme to the scheme promoted by moodle.org, no functionality change
 * 2016-01-25 - Improve RewriteRules in README, no functionality change - Credits to Daniel Ruf
 * 2016-01-01 - Check compatibility for Moodle 3.0, no functionality change